lekimlarra/react-cdk-base-project/README.md

 Follow these steps to get started:

 1. Download and install depencencies `npm`, `aws cli` and `cdk`
+1. You might need to run `cdk bootstrap` in your AWS account if this is the first time you use CDK.
 1. Configure your local environment to login to AWS.
 This project will deploy to the region you hace as default
 1. Review the `.env` file and change the values to whatever you want (In a section below all the parameters are explained)
 1. Run `npm i` in the main folder of this project and inside the website react folder.